Scan HTML for XSS vulnerabilities and OWASP Top 10 security issues instantly

 Compress HTML

-Minify HTML code to reduce file size and improve performance after validation.
+Minify HTML code to reduce file size and improve performance.
+Use our HTML Minifier after security scanning.

 Open tool →